 The Nature Conservancy and National Oceanic and Atmospheric Administration’s Community Restoration Program

 Kellogg, M. L.; Luckenbach, M. W.; Cornwell, J. C.; Ross, P. G.; Lusk, B. 2014.
 Linking structural and functional characteristics of restored oyster reefs : A Restoration Project in the Virginia Coast Reserve.
-Virginia Institute of Marine Science, College of William& Mary. http://doi.org/10.21220/V5KS3Q
+Virginia Institute of Marine Science, College of William and Mary. http://doi.org/10.21220/V5KS3Q